Major US pipeline halts operations after ransomware attack

 A leading expert in industrial control systems, Dragos CEO Robert Lee, said systems such as those that directly manage the pipeline’s operation have been increasingly connected to computer networks in the past decade.

 But critical infrastructure companies in the energy and electricity industries also tend to have invested more in cybersecurity than other sectors.
-If Colonial’s shutdown was mostly precautionary — and it detected the ransomware attack early and was well-prepared — the impact may not be great.
+If Colonial’s shutdown was mostly precautionary — and it detected the ransomware attack early and was well-prepared — the impact may not be great, Lee said.

+While there have long been fears about U.S. adversaries disrupting American energy suppliers, ransomware attacks by criminal syndicates are much more common and have been soaring lately.
+The Justice Department has a new task force dedicated to countering ransomware attacks.

+The attack “underscores the threat that ransomware poses to organizations regardless of size or sector,” said Eric Goldstein, executive assistant director of the cybersecurity division at the federal Cybersecurity Infrastructure and Security Agency.

 Ransomware scrambles a victim organization’s data with encryption.
 The criminals leave instructions on infected computers for how to negotiate ransom payments and, once paid, provide software decryption keys.